Unspokenevil/hg-engine-wiki/Editing-Pokémon-Data.md

 ### ``data/graphics/icongfx``

 The name format for this is a 4-letter number containing the species.
-The image must be indexed to one of the 3 already-existing icon palettes and must be 4bpp in that each pixel is 4 bytes, and building this is handled by ``nitrogfx``, the tool from the decomps.
+The image must be indexed to one of the 3 already-existing icon palettes and must be 4bpp in that each pixel is 4 bits, and building this is handled by ``nitrogfx``, the tool from the decomps.
 Ideally, all of the sprites are built using this tool eventually, as it is very flexible.

 ### ``data/graphics/overworlds``